mcneel/help-docs/_en/flamingo/5/help/lights-tab.md

 ## Lights Tab
 {: #light-tab}
 The Lights tab will list all the artificial lights in the scene.
 This topic covers the Flamingo specific Lights tab.
 There is also a [Rhino Lights Tab](http://docs.mcneel.com/rhino/5/help/en-us/index.htm#commands/lights.htm).
 Flamingo and Rhino will keep the lights settings in sync between the two tabs.
-The Flamingo Lights tab is a bit more flexible in the way it works.
+The Flamingo Lights tab is a bit more flexible through additional [Light Properties](#light-properties)

 #### Where can I find Flamingo Lighting control?
 The Lights tab must be activated through the [Lighting Pre-set](lighting-tab.html#lighting-presets) or the [Custom Lighting settings](lighting-tab.html#sun).